Musicals101.com

 This song and dance man got his start in minstrel shows and vaudeville, making his Broadway debut in the chorus of The Yankee Prince (1908).
 He was featured opposite Elsie Janis in The Slim Princess (1911), then appeared in A Winsome Widow (1912) and such revues as The Passing Show (1913) and Watch Your Step (1914).
 Stardom came when he played Jerry Conroy in Little Nellie Kelly (1922), introducing George M Cohan's nostalgic "Nellie Kelly, I Love You."
 As Bilge Smith in Hit the Deck (1927), he sang Vincent Youmans's "Sometimes I'm Happy."
 He also starred in Present Arms (1928).

-King was tapped by MGM to star in the landmark musical film Broadway Melody (1929), where he introduced "You Were Meant For Me," and sang the jaunty title tune surrounded by lead footed chorines.
+King was tapped by MGM to star in the landmark musical film Broadway Melody (1929), where he introduced "You Were Meant For Me," and sang the jaunty title tune surrounded by some well-fed chorines.
 King introduced "Happy Days Are Here Again" in Chasing Rainbows (1930), then returned to Broadway to appear in Cole Porter's The New Yorkers (1930).
-He made his last stage appearance in the short lived Sea Legs (1937), and was in London when he died at age 46.
+He made his last stage appearance in the short lived Sea Legs (1937), and was in London when he died from pneumonia.

 Kirk, Lisa